melissagwolf/Website/content/CV.md

 1. **Wolf, M. G.** (2020, April).
 The Response Process Evaluation Method.
 Paper to be presented at the meeting of the International Objective Measurement Workshop, San Francisco, CA.

 1. **Wolf, M. G.** & Ihm, E. (2019, November).
 Validation Methods and Results of the Inventory of Non-Ordinary Experiences (INOE).
 In C. Kravette (Chair), Comparing Non-Ordinary Experiences across Cultures: Methodological Innovations and Findings from the US and India.
-Symposium to be conducted at the annual meeting of the American Academy of Religion.
+Symposium conducted at the annual meeting of the American Academy of Religion.

 1. McNeish, D. & **Wolf, M. G.** (2019, September).
 Sum Scores are Factor Scores.
 Presented at Arizona State University for the Quantitative Psychology Design and Data Analysis seminar, Tempe, AZ.